me3zaAKAgoat/dtb-legacy/README.md

 ## Tasks

-- [ ] refactor how modals work and decouple the responsabilities thrown into TasksContainer component.
+### Core

 - [ ] thoroughly describe the automatic synchronization system.
-- [ ] work on a loading UI (skeleton) while the data is being fetched.
-- [ ] add loading animation to any component thats awaiting an api calls response (login for example).
 - [ ] make the basic layout for the statistics page.
-- [ ] rework task containers ( laggy expansion animation ).
 - [ ] make a settings page.
 - [ ] make a signup page.
-- [ ] refractor spree to make code more readable and more performant.
-- [ ] make a purple theme.
+- [ ] rework task containers ( laggy expansion animation ).
 - [x] thoroughly describe the flow/usage of the app.
 - [ ] make a new proper logo.
 - [ ] handle token expiration on the front-end. https://stackoverflow.com/questions/61997401/how-to-logout-user-when-token-expires-in-react-app
   - log out on every JWT error response received
+- [ ] read chapter 7 react router.
+- [ ] add a percentage next to number input field in task container
+- [ ] fix modal behaviour when clicked outside of form
+- [ ] add end of week button that renders a modal prompting the user to describe the week and then sends an api call to archive the ended week and create a stamp of it.
+- [ ] work on custom skeleton component to every component that makes an inital fetch, so that this skeleton component only renders the wanted component after a successful fetch. (will enable moving tasks state to tasks section hopefully).
+- [ ] change overall font to a more flexible one (should modern looking - minimalistic)
+- [ ] use the useContext hook to avoid drilling of user state.
+- [ ] make function wrappers for every module that has an action that necessitates a follow up, to avoid duplication and all the issues that stem from it.
+- [ ] add an indicator at the bottom of the app that tells the user how the api calls are going.

+### Secondary

+- [x] refactor how modals work and decouple the responsibilities thrown into TasksContainer component.
+- [ ] work on a loading UI (skeleton) while the data is being fetched.
+- [ ] add loading animation to any component thats awaiting an api calls response (login for example).
+- [ ] refractor spree to make code more readable and more performant.
+- [ ] make a purple theme.
 - [ ] figure out how keep data stored client side (pouchDB and nedb and sessionstorage and localstorage) https://stackoverflow.com/questions/28314368/how-to-maintain-state-after-a-page-refresh-in-react-js https://rxdb.info/quickstart.html
-- [ ] read chapter 7 react router.
 - [ ] rich text editor notes that behaves like discord text form parsing.
-- [x] make a valorant abilities HUD inspired HUD for week status
+- [x] make a valiant abilities HUD inspired HUD for week status
 - [x] custom context menu on tasks
   - add possibility to delete tasks
-- [ ] add a percentage next to number input field in task container
-- [ ] description filled on submission does not have to be non empty
+- [x] description filled on submission does not have to be non empty
-- [ ] fix modal behaviour when clicked outside of form
 - [ ] give descriptions for navbar items on long hover
 - [x] make task info modals bigger
-- [ ] change overall font to a more flexible one (should modern looking - minimalistic)
-- [x] change time left to jst tasks title
+- [x] change time left to just tasks title
 - [ ] add a color for thematic/visual identity
 - [x] tasks should be fetched at home component level and not tasks container component and passed to TasksContainer and updated with every successful debounce api call